by Cathy Jones (2026)

 ‘A single storey brick Federation house with a Marseilles tile gable and hip roof.
 The verandah is elaborately detailed with turned timber verandah posts, decorative brackets, balustraded valance, small timber balustrade and a Chinese timber arch.
 The front door displays leadlight to the side and fan lights.
 Other features include a rectangular bay to the street, coloured glass panels, porch to western façade, gravel drive, a new brick fence and timber shutters to the windows.
 The important landscape features are identified on the sheet following.
 This well maintained Federation house is of local significance for its architectural and streetscape qualities and as representing good quality early twentieth century housing in Strathfield.
 Garden – This landscape is a very good example of a planting scheme and garden details of brick fence and wrought iron gates, gravel driveway, edging treatment, law and frangipani’.

-Following her death, in July 1904 the property transferred (by transmission) to her sons, Llewellyn Mander Jones of ‘Boonara’, squatter and George Mander Jones of Homebush, medical practioner.
-The house was transferred to Annie Bellamy Jones of Homebush, their sister.
-Annie Bellamy Jones resided in this property until 1923.
+Following her Annie Jones’s death, the property transferred (by transmission) to her sons, Llewellyn Mander Jones of ‘Boonara’, squatter and George Mander Jones of Homebush, medical practitioner in July 1904.
+They transferred ownership to their sister Annie Bellamy Jones of Homebush, who resided in this property until 1923.

 In April 1923, the property transferred to Alfred Bernard Fulton Rofe of Sydney, solicitor.
 In April 1936, the property transferred to David Pollock Park of Bellevue Hill, contractor who transferred it to Reginald Cramp, veterinary officer in June 1936.

 Ellen Edith Cramp, widow was registered as the property owner in April 1975, following the death of Reginald Cramp.
-The property transferred (by transmission) to Helen Mitchell Baker and Rosyln Ethel Mitchell as joint tenants in December 1981.
+The property transferred (by transmission) to Helen Mitchell Baker and Roslyn Ethel Mitchell as joint tenants in December 1981.
+It was transferred to David John Hyland and Denise Lyal Hyland in September 1983.

 References